 The French breeder Louis Bouschet in 1824 conducted intersection Aramon Noir x Teinturier du Cher with the result Petit Bouschet is considered one of the first successful new breeds and was the starting point of many other dyer grapes.
 The variety Teinturier du Cher is thus regarded as the starting point of almost all Teinturier varieties.
 She was also crossing partner for the often also valid as dyer grapes new breeds Aspiran Bouschet.
 Bouschet Gros.
 Cabernet Mitos.
 Deckrot. dark fields. kolor.
 Palas.
 Pervomaisky and Petit Bouschet, The early ripening vine provides colorful, tannic Red wines.

-In France, she no longer plays a role today.
+It no longer plays a role in France today.
 Already in the 17th century she was in South Africa introduced.
 At that time there was in the Bordeaux a well-known winery of the family de Pontac, where probably the synonym comes from.
 She was for a variant of the historic sweet wine Constantia and used for wines in port wine style.
 After phylloxera At the end of the 19th century, it was increasingly replaced.
 Today it is grown in only small quantities by a few producers, for example Lost everything ( Swartland ) and Little Constantia, In 2010 were only for Portugal ( Beiras.
 Ribatejo ) 7 Hekter Rebfläche reported (Kym Anderson ).

 Photos: Ursula Bruehl, Doris Schneider, Julius Kühn-Institu t (JKI)